This colorful panzanella recipe is a classic Italian bread salad, featuring crusty bread, ripe tomatoes, bell peppers, and basil.

 - Meanwhile, cut the cherry tomatoes in half.
 Dice the bell peppers.
-Thinly slice 1/2 red onion.
-Mince 1 clove garlic.
-Thinly slice (chiffonade) enough for 1 tablespoon fresh basil leaves.
-Chop 1/3 cup chopped almonds.
+Thinly slice the red onion.
+Mince the garlic.
+Thinly slice the basil (chiffonade).

-- In a large bowl, combine chopped vegetables, dressing, almonds, basil, and toasted bread.
-(If making in advance, add toasted bread, basil, and almonds last to avoid becoming soggy.)
-Serve around 20 minutes after assembling.
-(Leftovers are delicious, but bread will become soggy after a few hours.)
+- In a large bowl, combine the chopped vegetables, dressing, basil, and toasted bread.
+(If making in advance, add the toasted bread last to avoid becoming soggy.)
+Allow to stand about 15 minutes for the flavors to meld, then serve immediately.
+(Leftovers are delicious, but the bread becomes soggy after a few hours.)

 Adapted from Martha Stewart